-- Use Software VPNs for Soft Phones.
+Use Software VPNs for Soft Phones.

 Employees working from home or on the road connect to the corporate network over untrusted connections, be it cable or DSL from home or from a Wi-Fi hotspot at the hotel or coffee shop.
-Remote workers using the ShoreTel IP SoftPhone should use a software-based VPN. - Use VPN Appliances for IP phones.
-Remote workers using IP phones should use a hardware-based VPN to protect their conversations.
-ShoreTel has tested and certified SonicWall and Juniper/Netscreen solutions.
+Remote workers using the ShoreTel IP SoftPhone should use a software-based VPN.

+• Use Built-in SSL VPN for IP phones.